mehulagg/gitlab/doc/user/admin_area/settings/project_integration_management.md

   all such groups and projects.
 - Groups and projects with custom settings selected for the integration are not immediately affected and may choose to use the latest defaults at any time.

-It is only possible to inherit the complete settings for an integration.
+Only the complete settings for an integration can be inherited.
 Per-field inheritance is [planned](https://gitlab.com/groups/gitlab-org/-/epics/2137).
 This would allow administrators to update settings inherited by groups and projects without enabling the integration on all non-configured groups and projects by default.

 ## Manage group-level default settings for a project integration